wu-zechen/wu-zechen.github.io/_pages/about.md

 * designing efficient RL algorithms capable of solving industrial or real-world problems

-* understand the behavior and phenomena of fundamental RL algorithms when combined with neural networks (and other nonlinear function approximators)
+* understanding the behavior and phenomena of fundamental RL algorithms when combined with neural networks (and other nonlinear function approximators)

 * connecting reinforcement learning and continual learning